-The oscillation stop detection circuit is used for reset occurrence when a ceramic resonator or RC oscillation circuit stops by disconnection.
-To use this circuit, set an on-chip oscillator to be in active.
+The oscillation stop detection circuit is used for reset occurrence when a ceramic resonator or an oscillation circuit stops by disconnection.
+When internal reset occurs, reset because of oscillation stop can be detected by setting "1" to the oscillation stop detection status hit

+Also, when using the oscillation stop detection circuit, an on-chip oscillator is required.